-There has been a great deal of debate about face coverings, which will be compulsory in all supermarkets and retail outlets from July 24th.
-What is emerging is that wearing a face-covering in an enclosed space helps protect individuals and those around them from coronavirus.
+There is no longer any debate about the importance of wearing a face covering or mask.
+What has emerged is that wearing a face-covering in an enclosed space helps protect individuals and those around them from coronavirus.
 If you are infected but have not yet developed symptoms, it may provide some protection for others you come into close contact with.